Is Heaven the Reward of the Saved?

 "Paul, a servant of God, and an apostle of Jesus Christ, according to the faith of God's elect, and the acknowledging of the truth which is after godliness; In hope of eternal life, which God, that cannot lie, promised before the world began" (Tit.1:1-2 KJV).
 See also Tit.3:7; 1.Thes.5:8.

-Many of the things that are laid up in heaven as rewards will be given according to the effort of each individual.
-Jesus says, "But lay up for yourselves treasures in heaven, where neither moth nor rust does corrupt, and where thieves do not break through nor steal" (Matt.6:20 KJV).
+Many of the things which are laid up in heaven as rewards will be given according to the effort of each individual.
+Jesus said, "But lay up for yourselves treasures in heaven, where neither moth nor rust does corrupt, and where thieves do not break through nor steal" (Matt.6:20 KJV).

 How does one lay up treasures in heaven?
-Many scriptures document that it takes special effort to gain rewards outside of the gift of immortality and eternal life:
+Many scriptures document that it takes special effort to gain rewards outside of the gift of eternal and immortal life:

 The hope that is laid up in heaven is the faith that God the Father and Jesus Christ who are in heaven will fulfill their promises to give us our rewards in that great day when Jesus returns to rule the earth.